gmb9/flask-blog-/app/templates/about.md

 # About Me
-I am an Assistant Professor of Computer Science at Humboldt State University.
+I am a second year student at Humboldt State University currently working towards a degree in Computer Science.

 slug: {{view_name}}